Geraldine Ferraro: Early life and education

-Family, lawyer, prosecutor
+Family and early legal career

 Ferraro became engaged to Zaccaro in August 1959 and married him on July 16, 1960.
 He became a realtor and businessman.
 She kept her birth name professionally, as a way to honor her mother for having supported the family after her father's death, but used his name in parts of her private life.
 The couple had three children, Donna (born 1962), John Jr. (born 1964), and Laura (born 1966).
 They lived in Forest Hills Gardens, Queens, and in 1971, added a vacation house in Saltaire on Fire Island.
 They would buy a condominium in Saint Croix in the U.S. Virgin Islands in 1983.

 While raising the children, Ferraro worked part-time as a civil lawyer in her husband's real estate firm for 13 years.
 She also occasionally worked for other clients and did some pro bono work for women in family court.
 She spent time at local Democratic clubs, which allowed her to maintain contacts within the legal profession and become involved in local politics and campaigns.
 While organizing community opposition to a proposed building, Ferraro met lawyer and Democratic figure Mario Cuomo, who became a political mentor.
 In 1970, she was elected president of the Queens County Women's Bar Association.